iguama/iguama.github.io/README.md

 To integrate with our SDK, below we provide the instructions for each mobile OS.

-## Platform integration

-There are two method available to integrate with our platform:
-1. Google Chrome Extension
-2. Mobile SDK (iOS & Android)

-The `1.` it's the default one and the Google Chrome Extension will be provided by iguama to the loyalty program.

-To integrate with our SDK, below we provide the instructions for each mobile OS.

 ### iOS Integration

 * import code